 The Tayloe family lived in the house until Anne’s death in 1855.
 By that time, the neighborhood around the house had changed significantly as factories and breweries filled the Foggy Bottom waterfront.
 After Anne’s death, her sons rented the house, first to a Catholic girls’ school, and later to the federal government for office space.
 By the 1880s, the building housed numerous poor families as a tenement.

-Major restoration efforts were undertaken in the 1960s and the 1990s, which returned the Octagon to its Tayloe-era appearance.
-Currently operated by the Architects Foundation, the Octagon Museum offers self-guided tours, permanent and changing exhibitions, public programming, and guided tours by appointment.
+Major restoration efforts were undertaken in the 1960s and the 1990s, which returned The Octagon to its Tayloe-era appearance.
+Currently operated by the Architects Foundation, The Octagon offers self-guided tours, permanent and changing exhibitions, public programming, and guided tours by appointment.